rjspencer/docs/theming.md

 		<input type="submit" value="Post Comment" />
 	</form>

 Note that `content_id` and `content_slug` will vary depending on the content you're trying to comment on and will most likely be received from some sort of `{block}` data within your theme.
+There is also an optional `replyToId` parameter that can be passed to serve as the `id` of the original comment if this new comment is meant to be a reply to it.

 **Step Two**